objcio/articles/2015-02-09-core-image.md

 In this section, we will construct a filter graph for producing images in the style of a 19th-century tintype photograph.
 We will chain together two effects to create this effect: a monochrome filter to simultaneously desaturate and tint the image, and a vignette filter to create a shadow effect that frames the image.

 Quartz Composer, available for [download from the Apple Developer website](https://developer.apple.com/downloads/index.action?name=Graphics), is useful for prototyping Core Image filter graphs.
-Below, we have composed the desired photo filter by wiring together a Color Monochrome filter and a Vignette filter:
+Below, we have composed the desired photo filter by wiring together the Color Monochrome filter and the Vignette filter:

 ![A filter graph built with Quartz Composer, showing intermediate filtered images](http://warrenmoore.net/files/cipreview/quartz.png)